MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     testResults.Add($"Test 6: {(result6.IsSuccess ?
 "FAILED" : "PASSED")} - Should reject invalid shipping address");
     ```

-    These additional tests help verify that the refactored validation logic handles edge cases correctly and that error messages remain consistent with the original implementation.
+    These extra tests help verify that the refactored validation logic handles edge cases correctly and that error messages remain consistent with the original implementation.

 1. Run the application and verify test results.

     When you run the application, you should see the test results displayed in the console, indicating whether each test case passed or failed.
 Pay attention to any error messages or logs that are generated during the test runs.

-    For example, if you added the test 5 and test 6 scenarios listed above, the new test output and updated summary should look similar to the following:
+    For example, if you added the test 5 and test 6 scenarios listed above, the new test output and updated summary should look similar to the following sample:

     ```text